 - a.
-When considering development proposals, the Council will take a positive approach will be taken to reflect the presumption in favour of sustainable development.
-This means: - it will always work proactively and jointly with applicants will work with the local planning authority to find solutions which mean that proposals can be approved wherever possible, and to secure development that improves the economic, social and environmental conditions, and promotes health and well-being, for those people living and working in Swindon Borough;

-- planning applications that are in accordance with the policies in this Local Plan (and with policies in adopted neighbourhood plans) will be approved without delay, unless material considerations indicate otherwise; and, - where there are no policies relevant to the application or relevant policies are out of date at the time of making the decision then the Borough Council will grant permission unless material considerations indicate otherwise, taking into account whether: - any adverse impacts of granting permission would significantly and demonstrably outweigh the benefits, when assessed against the policies in the National Planning Policy Framework taken as a whole; or - specific policies in that Framework indicate that development should be restricted - b.
-At all significant development areas: - following outline permission being given to proposals comprehensive granted, detailed design submissions including reserved matters applications should be guided by an overarching design approach that is set out in design codes and / or framework plans or appropriate alternative mechanism will be adopted prior to the approval of any Reserved Matters; - management strategies will be agreed to secure the long term maintenance of infrastructure prior to development; and
+When considering a development proposal, the Council will take a positive approach to reflect the presumption in favour of sustainable development.
+This means: - it will always work proactively and jointly with applicants to find solutions which mean that proposals can be approved wherever possible, and to secure development that improves the economic, social and environmental conditions, and promotes health and well-being, for those people living and working in Swindon Borough; - planning applications that are in accordance with the policies in this Local Plan (and with policies in adopted neighbourhood plans) will be approved without delay, unless material considerations indicate otherwise; and, - where there are no policies relevant to the application or relevant policies are out of date at the time of making the decision then the Borough Council will grant permission unless material considerations indicate otherwise, taking into account whether: - any adverse impacts of granting permission would significantly and demonstrably outweigh the benefits, when assessed against the policies in the National Planning Policy Framework taken as a whole; or - specific policies in that Framework indicate that development should be restricted - b.
+At all significant development areas: - following outline permission being granted, detailed design submissions including reserved matters applications should be guided by an overarching design approach that is set out in design codes and/or framework plans or appropriate alternative mechanism; - management strategies will be agreed to secure the long term maintenance of infrastructure prior to development; and - the production of Diversity Impact Assessments and Health Impact Assessments will be encouraged.